Ten Day Ski Getaway: Montana's Local Gems

 Explore the Rocky Mountain Front

-Grab coffee and breakfast in Helena at General Mercantile, Montago Coffee Co., Fire Tower Coffee, No Sweat Café (bring cash) or the Creperie.
-You’ve got a three-hour drive to the stunning landscapes of the Rocky Mountain Front.
-Stop in Augusta for a bite to eat and then make your way to Choteau and explore this charming little community.
-Grab dinner at Wagon Wheel, the Antler Bar or the Livery Saloon and overnight at the Stage Stop Inn or one of two local guest ranches in the area.
+Grab coffee and breakfast in Helena at Fire Tower Coffee, the Creperie or No Sweat Café (bring cash if you opt for this Helena institution).
+Take your time and enjoy three-hour drive through the stunning landscapes of the Rocky Mountain Front.
+Stop in Augusta for a bite to eat at Lazy B Bar and Café or Allen’s Manix Store, where you can pick up Made in Montana huckleberry items or a delicious maple bar made by “Papa Steve,” one of the owners.
+Then make your way to Choteau and explore this charming little community.
+Grab dinner at the Wagon Wheel Bar and Grill or the Livery Saloon and overnight at the Stage Stop Inn, perhaps relaxing with a dip in the indoor heated pool or a soak in the hot tub before turning in for the night.

 Day 8